googlemaps/fleet-events-reference-solution/README.md

 The end state :

 * There will be two projects, one for Fleet Engine, and one for the Fleet Events reference solution.
 Projects are separated so that each can be tied to respective billing accounts.
 (Example: Fleet Events: your GCP billing account.
 Fleet Engine: your Google Maps Platform Mobility billing account)
-* Logs from Fleet Engine project will be setup to flow into a Cloud Pub/Sub Topic “Fleet Engine Events” in “Fleet Events” project
+* Logs from Fleet Engine project will be setup to flow into a Cloud Pub/Sub Topic in “Fleet Events” project
-* A Cloud Function that subscribes to the “Fleet Engine Events” Topic will be deployed.
-This function will have the implementation unique to the use case.
+* A Cloud Function that processes messages from the Topic will be deployed.
+This function will have the implementation unique to the use case
-* A Pub/Sub topic “Custom Events” where generated events will be published.
+* A Pub/Sub topic where generated events will be published is deployed

 <!-- Read this deep dive doc to learn more about how building blocks interact with each other and the security applied.
 Deep dive - Security settings -->